dgroomes/javascript-playground/npm-library-typescript/forest-program/README.md

 A TypeScript program that tells a short story about animals in a forest.

-## Instructions
+## Overview

-Follow these instructions to build and run the program:
+Follow these instructions to build and run the program.

-1. Use NPM version 8.5.5 or later
+1. Pre-requisite: npm
+   * I used npm version 8.19.2
+2. Pre-requisite: Node.js
+   * I used version 18.12.1
-2. Install the dependencies:
+3. Install the dependencies:
    * ```shell
      npm install
      ```
-3. If needed, re-install `animals-library`
+4. If needed, re-install `animals-library`
    * ```shell
      npm install ../animals-library/animals-library-0.1.0.tgz
      ```